uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

   <version>0.1-SNAPSHOT</version>
 </dependency>
 ```
-If you want to use the built-in test database then add the Apache Derby dependency (otherwise you'll need the jdbc dependency for the database you want to connect to):
+If you want to use the built-in test databaseProxy then add the Apache Derby dependency (otherwise you'll need the jdbc dependency for the databaseProxy you want to connect to):

 ```xml
 <dependency>